 1. Know Specifically What You Need

 That’s right.
-You must know the specific gaps in your competitive intelligence that are keeping you from effectively positioning your products.
+You must know the specific gaps in your competitive intelligence that keep you from effectively positioning your products.

-For example, if you’re positioning your product on “fastest setup time,” then you need to know what your competitors’ setup times are.
+For example, if you’re positioning your product on “fastest setup time,” you need to know your competitors’ setup times.
 If you don’t know, there’s your gap.

 2. Be Specific with Your Requests